uchicago-capp-30320/ShoulderToShoulder/docs/models.md

 Stores specific activities that people can do in their free time.
 Users select the activities/hobbies they most enjoy and least enjoy during the onboarding process.

-For example, specific activities like "Swimming", "Watching Basketball", and "Playing Tennis" belong to Hobby, but "SPORTS/EXERCISE" is the HobbyType (i.e. category of the activity).
+For example, specific activities like "Swimming", "Watching Basketball", and "Playing Tennis" belong to Hobby, but "SPORTS/EXERCISE" is the HobbyType (i.e. category of these activities).

 | Column | Type | Description |
 |--------|------|-------------|